-See below some testimonies from both child petitioners included in this complaint, as well as other victims:
+See below some testimonies from both child petitioners included in this complaint, as well as other former child victims:

-"In the summer of 2008 (when I was 9 years old), my father organized a summer camp with more than forty students in our local area with my mother as their teacher.
-Concerned that my parents would lead so many students to know Jesus, the police officers of Weifang came to the summer camp to harass.
+"In the summer of 2008 (when I was 9 years old), my father organized a summer camp with more than forty students in our local area with my mother as their teachers.
+Concerned that my parents would lead so many students to know Jesus, the police officers of Weifang came to the summer camp to harass [us].
 I hid in a corner and saw a heated conversation between Dad and the police.
 Then they took my dad away.
 Looking at the large number of policemen behind my father and hearing the sirens, I trembled.
 I was at a loss.
-Depression and sadness struck me, and I cried." - D. G---, Christian, petitioner (see section XIV), current age 21
+Depression and sadness struck me, and I cried." - David, Petitioner, Section XIV

-"In the summer of 2009, my father went to Henan Province to preach, which I followed.
+"In the summer of 2009, my father went to Henan province to preach, [and] I followed.
 We helped local residents in the fields and tried to set up house churches there.
 One morning, the screaming sirens woke all of us up and the police suddenly came to disperse us.
 My father hurriedly locked me in a room and asked a couple to take custody of me for three days.
-In those three days, I spent a day like I did a year.
+In those three days, I spent a day like I did a year [a day felt like a year].
 Worried about my father's safety, I could not eat.
-The couple kept on comforting me and watching me closely to prevent me from running out to find my father." - D. G----, Christian, petitioner (see section XIV), current age 21
+The couple kept on comforting me and watching me closely to prevent me from running out to find my father". - David, Petitioner, Section XIV

 "My dad was sentenced to two and a half years in jail for his Christian faith....
-While my dad was taken away, he couldn't celebrate my birthday for me.
-My mom invited some friends from church to home to celebrate it together.
-By coincidence, my dad called my mom in the evening when we had just finished eating.
+While my dad was taken away, he couldn't celebrate my birthday [with] me.
+My mom invited some friends from church to [our] home to celebrate it together.
+By coincidence, my dad called my mom in the evening and we had just finished eating.
 My dad couldn't call people whenever he wanted to while in the prison.
 He had to make an application, and the priority had to submit it first.
 Then they will decide when to let my dad make a phone call.
 Right on my birthday, my dad got to call my mom for around 10 minutes.
 My mom was very excited about all of this, we all believe it's God's blessing.
 My mom gave me the phone and asked me to talk to my dad because it was my birthday.
-I didn't know what to say, so I asked if he could sing me a "happy birthday song", and so he did.
+I didn't know what to say, so I asked if he could sing me [the] 'happy birthday song', and so he did.
 At the end, we both burst into tears.
 While my dad was away, I always encouraged myself that I could make it through.
 At that moment, all of the sad feelings came to me.
-I started to realize how different my life was and how naïve I was trying to handle it by myself.
-It is the most normal thing for a kid to hear that from his dad on his birthday, while it was the most special thing for me in that period." - E. L-, Christian petitioner (see section XIV), current age 18
+I started to realize how different my life was and how naive I was trying to handle it by myself.
+It is the most normal thing for a kid to hear that from his dad on his birthday, while it was the most special thing for me in that period". - Enoch, Petitioner, Section XIV

-"The Chinese police didn't inform any of my family where I was held...during that one year and three months I didn't see my parents once.
-Later I heard that even when my parents came to know where I was detained and tried to visit me many times, the Chinese police didn't allow them to see me." - Tsomo255, Tibetan Buddhist victim, current age 28 (16 years at time of incident)
+"The Chinese police didn't inform any of my family where I was held...during that one year and three months I didn't see my parent once Later I heard that even when my parents came to know where I was detained and tried to visit me many times, the Chinese police didn't allow them to see me." - Tsomo, Victim